LamechIsrael/Java_Calculator/README.md

 So, I show that I can program in HTML, decorate a page with CSS, and create functionality with JavaScript.

 All to create a simple Fullstack project.

+# Fixing the CORS Issue...

+The Javalin app wouldn't allow my front end to communicate with it, because localhost apps don't meet the CORS requirements.
+So, I scoured the internet for a way to fix it.

+After some trial and error, I've isolated what I needed to get around the CORS authorization:

+Javalin app = Javalin.create(javalinConfig ->
+                javalinConfig.enableCorsForOrigin("")
+        ).start();

+Just put into the quotes the root origin your front end is from.